 Continue to Supervise

 Always stay close during meals, and ensure baby is seated upright in a safe high chair.
-I KNOW it can be tempting to multi-task and do all the million other things you need to get done while baby is contained in a high chair, but try and sit with your baby during meals and continue to model eating.
+It can be tempting to multi-task and do all the million other things we need to get done while baby is seated in their high chair, but try and sit with your baby during meals and continue to model eating.
 This supports a calm mealtime experience and supports baby to learn by watching!

 Baby Led Weaning Sample Meal Plan for 10 month old